 Outpatient clinics, led by endocrinologists, are responsible for treating patients with more advanced stages of diabetes and for managing complex cases.

 The aim of this thesis is to understand how cardiovascular autonomic dysfunction and CAN affect the risk of cardiovascular disease across stages of glucose metabolism.
 We included conditions such as heart failure, stroke, and myocardial infarction, as well as subclinical markers like carotid-femoral pulse wave velocity and carotid artery distensibility.
-The thesis includes populations ranging from normal glucose metabolism to type 2 diabetes and considers individuals engaged at different levels of the healthcare system.
+The thesis examines these questions in populations ranging from normal glucose metabolism to type 2 diabetes and yields insights relevant for individuals engaged at different levels of the healthcare system.
 This chapter discusses the results and conclusions in relation to existing evidence and addresses their clinical implications across the levels of the healthcare system.

 To address this aim, we used three different cohorts that reflect various levels of prevention and care.
 In Study I, we approached the question from a public health perspective by using data from The Maastricht Study, including individuals aged 40 and above, representing all stages from normal glucose metabolism to type 2 diabetes.
 In this broader population, we demonstrated a link between lower 24-hour HRV and cardiovascular risk, measured by arterial stiffness.
 This association was modified by glucose metabolism, showing a stronger relationship in individuals with prediabetes and type 2 diabetes.

 This led to a focus on individuals at higher risk of developing diabetes, using data from the ADDITION-PRO cohort.
 Individuals with prediabetes may benefit from structured guidance in primary care to prevent progression to type 2 diabetes and related complications such as cardiovascular disease.
 In Study II, we showed that in a population with prediabetes, lower multiday HRV was associated with a higher risk of cardiovascular disease, heart failure, and all-cause mortality.

 A key challenge in managing type 2 diabetes lies in the complexity of clinical decision-making, which is often applied uniformly across a heterogeneous patient population.
 As the duration of diabetes increases, the disease typically progresses, leading to a higher prevalence of both microvascular and macrovascular complications.
-This raises the need to identify early subgroups of individuals who may benefit from more structured and personalized treatment strategies based on their risk profile.
+This raises the need to identify subgroups of individuals who may benefit from more structured and personalized treatment strategies early, based on their risk profile.
 However, to support such an approach, reliable and standardized tools are required to accurately detect and classify high-risk phenotypes.
-To uncover this perspective, we collected data for the CANCAN study, which included individuals with type 2 diabetes who were referred to secondary care at an outpatient clinic by general practitioners.
+From this perspective, we collected data for the CANCAN study, which included individuals with type 2 diabetes who were referred to secondary care at an outpatient clinic by general practitioners.
 In Study III, we showed that among individuals with type 2 diabetes, those with CAN had a higher risk of heart failure, measured by elevated NT-proBNP levels, and this association remained significant in subgroups without heart failure symptoms or with a low-to-moderate heart failure risk score.

 Cardiovascular autonomic dysfunction, indicated by lower HRV or abnormal values in CARTs, is associated with increased cardiovascular risk across all stages of glucose metabolism.
 In the next section, we will discuss potential mechanisms and explore the clinical utility of HRV and CARTs at different stages of diabetes risk.

 Cardiovascular autonomic dysfunction and its impact on heart disease across glucose metabolism

-Based on our studies, we have shown that cardiovascular autonomic dysfunction, measured by HRV and CARTs, is associated with cardiovascular disease risk across the spectrum of glucose metabolism.
-This association is evident through measures of arteriosclerosis, atherosclerotic events, all-cause mortality, and heart failure in individuals at high risk of diabetes, as well as through indications of heart failure in patients with type 2 diabetes.
+This thesis shows that cardiovascular autonomic dysfunction, measured by HRV and CARTs, is associated with cardiovascular disease risk across the spectrum of glucose metabolism dysregulation.
+This association is evident with measures of arteriosclerosis, atherosclerotic events, all-cause mortality, and heart failure in individuals at high risk of diabetes, as well as with indications of heart failure in patients with type 2 diabetes.

 Arteriosclerosis